-ELL Introduction to Algebra is designed for English Language Learners (ELL) and provides a curriculum focused on the development of foundational mathematics concepts and skills.
+100525/100526 Grades 9-12 1 CREDIT ELL Introduction to Algebra is designed for English Language Learners (ELL) and provides a curriculum focused on the development of foundational mathematics concepts and skills.
 The goal of the course is to prepare students for success in Algebra I and beyond.
 Topics taught in this course include: fractions, percentages, decimals, order of operations, the number line, positive and negative integers, coordinates and graphing, variables, one and two step equations, inequalities, combining like terms, and the basics of geometry.
-Mathematical practices and mathematical language development are
+Mathematical practices and mathematical language development are emphasized throughout the course.
+(Prerequisite: Division approval/ELL)

+ELL HEALTH

-ELL HEALTH 100518 Grades 9-12 1⁄2 CREDIT This one semester course introduces students who are English Language Learners (ELL) to health terminology and topics including body systems, behavior, nutrition, substance abuse, diseases, and safety.
+100518 Grades 9-12 1⁄2 CREDIT This one semester course introduces students who are English Language Learners (ELL) to health terminology and topics including body systems, behavior, nutrition, substance abuse, diseases, and safety.
 Students learn how to maintain and improve health, avoid harmful behaviors, and use CPR techniques.
 Vocabulary and comprehension are emphasized throughout the course.
 Students learn comprehensive literacy skills, critical thinking, and health concepts as they also improve their English skills.
 (Prerequisite: Division approval/ELL)

-READING FOR MASTERY for ELL 100527/100528 Grades 9-12 1 CREDIT ELL students need to read effectively to succeed in high school and beyond.
+READING FOR MASTERY for ELL 100527/100528 Grades 9-12 1 CREDIT

+ELL students need to read effectively to succeed in high school and beyond.
 This class aims to target and correct reading deficits while also helping students develop their own literacy identity.
 An individualized curriculum is prescribed to focus on specific needs based on diagnostic reading assessments.
 Training and practice in the key areas of comprehension, fluency, decoding, and vocabulary will be provided through classroom instruction, self-selected text reading, written responses, and individualized computer programs.
 This course fulfills an elective credit and not an English credit.
 (Prerequisite: Emerging and Entering English proficiency level and division approval.)